-DOL supports mapping, integrating, and annotating OMSs across arbitrary internet locations.
+- open DOL supports mapping, integrating, and annotating OMSs across arbitrary internet locations.
 It makes use of existing open standards wherever suitable.
-The criteria for extending DOL (see next item) are transparent and explicit.
+The criteria for extending DOL (see next item) are transparent and explicit. - extensible DOL provides a framework into which any existing, and, desirably, any future OMS language can be plugged.

-DOL provides a framework into which any existing, and, desirably, any future OMS language can be plugged.
 DOL is applicable to any OMS language that has a formal, logic-based semantics or a semantics defined by translation to another OMS language with such a formal semantics.
 The annotation framework of DOL is additionally be applicable to the non-logical constructs of such languages.
 This OMG Specification specifies formal criteria for establishing the conformance of an OMS language with DOL.
-Annexes establish the conformance of a number of relevant OMS languages with DOL; a registry shall offer the possibility to add further (also non-standardized) languages:39 DOL provides syntactic constructs for structuring OMSs regardless of the logic their sentences are formalized in.
+Annexes establish the conformance of a number of relevant OMS languages with DOL; a registry shall offer the possibility to add further (also non-standardized) languages:35 DOL provides syntactic constructs for structuring OMSs re-Note(35)gardless of the logic their sentences are formalized in.
 DOL provides syntactic constructs for DOL does provide its own constructs for expressing sentences.
 Instead, it inherits the logical language aspects of conforming OMS languages.
 It is possible to literally include sentences expressed in such OMS languages in a DOL OMS.
 DOL provides an initial set of built-in approximation methods and module extraction selectors.
-Additionally, it provides a means of referring to approximation methods and module extraction selectors defined externally of this OMG Specification.
-40 DOL provides an initial vocabulary for expressing relations in correspondences (as part of alignments between OMSs).
+Additionally, it provides a means of referring to approximation methods and module extraction selectors defined externally of this OMG Specification.36 DOL provides an initial vocabulary for expressing relations in Note(36)correspondences (as part of alignments between OMSs).
 Additionally, it provides a means of reusing relation types defined externally of this OMG Specification.
 DOL does not provide an annotation vocabulary, i.e. it neither provides annotation properties nor datatypes to be used with literal annotation objects.
-Instead, an informative annex recommends existing annotation vocabularies for use with DOL.
-41 In the interest of wide applicability and
+Instead, an informative annex recommends existing annotation vocabularies for use with DOL.37 In the interest of wide applicability and tool Note(37)support, DOL supports multiple alternative serializations.
+In particular, is a text serialization targeting human readers and writers, as well as serializations optimized for machine processability.
+The text serialization in particular offers a syntax for abbreviating identifiers of resources within OMSs in a way that does not require authors to write down their full global identifiers.
+An OMS implemented in DOL can comprise parts formalized in any OMS language; any serialization of DOL can literally include such parts, regardless of the OMS language serialization they have been written in.38 Additionally, an OMS implemented in Note(38)DOL can refer to any external OMSs formalized in any OMS language, as long as they can be identified in a globally unique way.
+Existing OMSs in existing XML serializations (e.g. XCL) or text serializations (e.g. OWL Manchester Syntax) validate as DOL OMSs with a minimum amount of syntactic adaptation.
+Existing OMS files/documents are usable in a DOL context without the need for modification.